AWFlister/yalib-be/README.md

-# YALib: Yet Another Library
+# YALMS: Yet Another Library Management System

-Implementation of classic library information system with Ruby on Rails for practice
+Implementation of classic library management system with Ruby on Rails for practice